Robert C. Weaver Federal Building: Construction

-Title to the land under the future HUD building was held by the D.C.
-Redevelopment Land Agency, and site preparation began in November 1965.
-Groundbreaking and construction had already begun by the spring of 1966.
-John McShain, Inc., one of the largest federal building contractors in the Washington metro area, was named the lead construction contractor.
-A strike by the United Brotherhood of Carpenters and Joiners of America temporarily delayed construction in May 1966.
-The building's cornerstone was laid by Vice President Hubert H. Humphrey in November of that year.
-Unfortunately, during the HUD building's construction, the footings for the western portion of the building were accidentally built 1.5 to 3.5 ft over the property line.
-The 3 ft-thick footings were 23 ft underground.
-When L'Enfant Properties, leaseholder of the property abutting the HUD site, began construction of L'Enfant Plaza Hotel in 1971, the company was forced to sue John McShain, Inc. and the Redevelopment Land Agency for removal of the footings, stabilization of the HUD structure, and associated costs.
-The action spawned several lengthy court battles which lasted through the 1970s.
+The project was originally planned to be finished in late 1967, but a May 1966 strike by the United Brotherhood of Carpenters and Joiners of America temporarily delayed construction.
+The building's cornerstone was laid during a ceremony on November 10, 1966, attended by Vice President Hubert H. Humphrey.
+The facade contractor had had no previous experience producing architectural concrete, but instead had supplied precast forms for bridges and parking garages.
+The facade panels also had to be installed in an extremely precise manner because of the facade's curvature.

+During the HUD building's construction, the 3 ft-thick footings for the western portion of the building, extending 23 ft underground, were accidentally built 1.5 to 3.5 ft over the property line.
+When L'Enfant Properties, leaseholder of the property abutting the HUD site, began construction of L'Enfant Plaza Hotel in 1971, the company sued John McShain, Inc. and the Redevelopment Land Agency for removal of the footings, stabilization of the HUD structure, and associated costs.
+The action spawned several lengthy court battles, which lasted through the 1970s.
+Also during construction, the top floor and roof of the building were severely damaged by a fire in November 1967.
+The building's final finishes were in the process of installation by 1968.